figtools/figgy/things_to_figure_out.md

 These are problems I intend to solve, once I figure out the best way to do it.

-- Version & Update prompts

 - Figgy Vault
 - Slack integration for shares / etc.

 __

-- Refactor figgy to not require a mgmt session anywhere to support existing functionality
-- Fix promote command
-- Fix or remove migrate command

 - What do I do with auto-upgrade feature?